vectordotdev/vector/website/docs/reference/sources/file.md

 [global[`data_dir`](#data_dir) option][docs.configuration#data-directory] but can be
 overridden via the[`data_dir`](#data_dir) option in the[`file`](#file) sink directly.

+### Compressed Files

+Vector will transparently detect files which have been compressed using `gzip` and decompress them for reading.
+This detection process looks for the unique sequence of bytes in the `gzip` header and does not rely on the compressed files adhering to any kind of naming convention.

+One caveat with reading compressed files is that Vector is not able to efficiently seek into them.
+Rather than implement a potentially-expensive full scan as a seek mechanism, Vector currently will not attempt to make further reads from a file for which it has already stored a checkpoint in a previous run.
+For this reason, users should take care to allow Vector to fully process any compressed files before shutting the process down or moving the files to another location on disk.

 ### Context

 By default, the[`file`](#file) source will add context